RAISE Questions and Answers

 Q: What does “duration of untreated psychosis” mean?

 A: The length of time between the start of psychotic symptoms and the beginning of treatment is called the duration of untreated psychosis or DUP.
 In general, research has shown that treatments for psychosis work better when they are delivered closer to the time when symptoms first appear.
 This was the case in the RAISE-ETP study.
-Individuals who had a shorter DUP when they started treatment showed even greater improvements than those with longer DUP.
-The RAISE-ETP project also found average DUP in the United States to be longer than what is considered acceptable by international standards.
+Individuals who had a shorter DUP when they started treatment showed much greater improvement in symptoms, functioning, and quality of life than those with longer DUP.
+The RAISE-ETP project also found that average DUP in the United States is typically longer than what is considered acceptable by international standards.
 Future RAISE-related efforts are working to find ways of decreasing DUP so that individuals receive care as early as possible after symptoms appear.

 Q: Do people recover from psychosis?